Are you looking for anime-related attractions and locations for your visit in Odaiba?

 New to DiverCity is the Doraemon Store!
 Celebrating 40 years of Doraemon, the robot cat from the future is opening up shop in the appropriate location of Odaiba.
 The store has everything you’d expect from a themed anime store, with apparel, figures, collectibles, and all sorts of weird and cute merch.

-Doraemon’s store opened recently on December 1, 2019, so pay the man a visit.
+Doraemon’s store opened recently on December 1, 2019, so pay the cat a visit.

-Cool hip happening shop for a sick programming block.
-“Animation” spelled backwards, it’s a nighttime programming block on the Fuji TV channel dedicated to less run of the mill anime, aiming to expand the audience of anime.
+A cool and unique shop for a sick programming block.
+The Noitamina shop, “Animation” spelled backwards, is a nighttime programming block on the Fuji TV channel dedicated to less run-of-the-mill anime, aiming to expand the audience of anime.

 It can be found in the Fuji TV building, all within scenic walking distance of DiverCity and the Gundam statue.